thePraet0rian/pokemon_emerald_godot/README.md

 # Clone of Pokemon Emerald in the Godot Gameengine

-A clone of the Nintendo game Pokemon Emerald in the Godot Gameengine.
+A clone of the Nintendo game Pokemon Emerald in the Godot Game engine.
 It is in no way finished and I wouldn't recommend cloning the code, because it's quite buggy.

 ## Programm Description